Galícia Esporte Clube: Stadiums

 In its early years, Galícia played in the old "Campo da Graça" stadium.
 After its demolition, its home matches moved to Salvador's biggest stadium, Fonte Nova, and sometimes to Pituaçu Stadium.
 Nowadays, the club has its own stadium, the Parque Santiago, with a seating capacity of 8,000 fans.

 Symbols

 Galícia’s nicknames are "Demolidor de Campeões" ("Champions' Demolisher"), "Azulino" ("The Blue One") and "Granadeiro" ("grenadier").

-Galícia's logo is white, with a blue diagonal strip featuring the letters "G", "E" and "C", and a Saint James Cross in the center, remembering its galicean heritage.
+Galícia's logo is white, with a blue diagonal strip featuring the letters "G", "E" and "C", and a Saint James Cross in the center, remembering its Galician heritage.
 The players wear blue shirts and white shorts and socks.
 The club anthem was composed by Francisco Icó da Silva.